d-ries/linux-essentials/09_usersandpermissions/01_course.md

 ?> As you can see in the permissions of the groupowner it now ends with a letter _s_.
 A lowercase _s_ means that there is an _x_ underneath, an uppercase _s_ means that there is no _x_ underneath.

-The special bit setguid says that files and folders that will be created in this folder will have the same groupowner as this folder:
+The special bit setgid says that files and folders that will be created in this folder will have the same groupowner as this folder:
 ```bash
 student@linux-ess:~$ ls -l /shares/ict/
 total 4